zulip/zulip/docs/documentation/user.md

 The feature articles serve a few different purposes:
 * Feature discovery, for someone browsing the `/help` page, and looking at the set of titles.
-* Public documentation of our featureset, for someone googling "can zulip do .."
+* Public documentation of our feature set, for someone googling "can zulip do .."
 * Canned responses to support questions; if someone emails a Zulip admin asking "how do I change my name", they can reply with a link to the doc.
 * Feature explanations for new Zulip users and admins, especially for